 - Babies who breastfeed on request have been found to take longer and more frequent naps.

 - These babies have also been found to have fewer digestive problems.

 How Often Will I Need to Feed My Baby?

-It depends on your baby, some babies want to be fed every hour, other babies might only want to breastfeed every two hours.
+It depends on your baby.
+Some babies want to be fed every hour, and others might only want to breastfeed every two hours.

-Breast milk is digested very quickly and in the beginning, all newborn babies have very small tummies (as tiny as a walnut).
+Breast milk is digested very quickly, and in the beginning, all newborn babies have tiny tummies (as small as a walnut).